Alternative method for replacing starter motor. problems.

 I understand that Tomo used an enoscope, but therse are not available in every tool box.

+Either way he managed to do the job so my suggestion was valid.
 I myself would then have plugged the hole with a rubber grommet, this would prevent water getting between the plastic inner wing and the metal of the wing/shell which would be susceptible to rusting.

 This method could please applied to either the w168 or W169 if the bolt becomes impossible to remove.